Transportation (bus Service)

 TYPES OF BUS SERVICE

 - Bus service limited for essential use only, meaning for the school day.
-Families must register by July 28 to utilize bus services.
+Families must complete the Bus Service Interest form by December 13.

 - Bus service suspended for extracurricular programming, this includes but is not limited to field trips, athletics, shuttles between campuses, and late buses.